 The most remote islands form the Yaeyama group, which interests visitors who enjoy nature and traditional culture.
 The large island of Iriomote, which is fully protected, is famous throughout Japan for its jungle and wild cats.
 Similarly, the island of Taketomi has the best-preserved traditional villages in Okinawa.
 Visits are made in carts pulled by water buffalo.

-3-8 direct flights per day to Naha from the main cities of Japan (Tokyo, Osaka, Fukuoka...).
+There are 3-8 direct flights per day to Naha from the main cities of Japan (Tokyo, Osaka, Fukuoka...).
 Flights take between two and two and a half hours.

-Ferries connect the small islands of the same group together but the plane is the main means of transport between Okinawa, Miyako and Yaeyama.
+Ferries connect the small islands of the same group together, but the plane is the main means of transport between Okinawa, Miyako and Yaeyama.
 Flights between the islands take about thirty minutes.